We Welcome Your Application to Join Us!

-In the end, though, the trip is more than beauty, it’s more than challenge.
+In the end, though, the trip is more than beauty, and it’s more than challenge.
 It’s an Overland trip, so that means it’s about the group and your role in it.
-Every day your caring, supportive, wonderful Overland leaders will encourage you to be a great friend, a great group member, a great leader.
+Every day your caring, supportive, wonderful Overland leaders will encourage you to be a great friend, a great group member, and a great leader.
 And they will do that by being that way themselves.

 The world’s most beautiful mountains?
 There’s no way to settle that debate; you’ll just have to come see for yourself.

-Big Miles, Bigger Smiles
+Big Smiles over Miles

 Leadership & Teamwork